solita/solita.github.com/_posts/2024-01-29-the-things-i-like-about-cljs-and-re-frame.md

       {:previous-value (first clause)}
       (rest clause))))
 ```
 So now we could just start debugging away merrily the body of that function.
+This means in addition just viewing the last params of the function, you can simply run the body of the function with the last parameters it was called with over and over again and see how it works.
 This might not seem much, but with long and complex workflows, this has kept me sane in a number of case.
 Yes I know, there's the browser console, but it's just not the same.

 What's great about this approach is that it provides inputs and outputs for unit tests right to your doorstep.
 Just add assertions.